All Rights Are Individual

 Money represents wealth.

-The root of real wealth is creation and production, which in turn is human activity, which is property, which human action and human work.
+The root of wealth — as in weal — is creation and production, which is the result of human action and activity, which is also known as property, which is a right: the right to use, dispose, and enjoy in the most absolute manner.

-The concept of rights and the principles behind the concept of rights — including but not limited to the concept of justice— have been under relentless siege since the moment they were first brought into the light, a war waged against an intellectual principle by purveyors of coercion and ministers of force, the facade of whom mutates constantly from year-to-year, decade-to-decade, century-to-century, even while their core remains the exact same: frozen, unchanged, dogmatic.
+The concept of rights and the principles undergirding it have been under siege since they were first brought into the light — a war waged against an intellectual principle by purveyors of force, the facade of whom mutates continuously from year-to-year, decade-to-decade, century-to-century, one generation plagiarizing another, even while their core remains exactly the same: frozen, unchanged, dogmatic.

-Yet even in spite of the relentless siege against rights and the principles undergirding the concept of rights, rights have remained remarkably resilient, utterly vital, and they will continue to remain so.
+Yet in spite of this relentless siege upon the concept of rights and the principles underpinning it, rights have remained remarkably resilient and vital, and rights will continue to remain so.
+They will never be sunk or killed.

-The reason that rights have remained so resilient and unsinkable, even in the face of centuries of ceaseless attack, from all sides, all persuasions, all religions, all dogmas, all political doctrines and sides, is that rights are in a certain very real sense, and as the Declaration of Independence expresses it, self-evident.
+The reason that rights have remained so resilient and unsinkable, even in the face of the ceaseless centuries-long attacks, from all sides, all persuasions, all religions, all political doctrines, all dogmas, is that rights are self-evident.

-We each, as John Locke wrote, “have a property in our own person.”
+We each “have a property in our own person,” as John Locke wrote.

 We are each individuated and sovereign beings — body and brain alike — and as such we are not the property of any other person or people or mob or bureaucratic institution.